Jani Allan

-Jani Allan (born 11 September 1952) is a South African journalist, columnist, writer and broadcaster.
-She became one of the country's first media celebrities in the 1980s and 1990s.
+Jani Allan (11 September 1952 – 25 July 2023) was a South African journalist, columnist, writer, broadcaster, and media personality.

-In 1980, Allan became a columnist for the centrist newspaper, the Sunday Times, South Africa's biggest-circulating weekly newspaper.
+In 1980, Allan became a columnist for a centrist newspaper, the Sunday Times, South Africa's most widely circulating weekly newspaper.
 She published columns such as Just Jani, Jani Allan's Week, and Face to Face.
-The newspaper commissioned a Gallup poll in 1987 to find "the most admired person in South Africa" and she came first.
+In 1987, Allan was the top choice in a newspaper commissioned Gallup poll collecting data on "The most admired person in South Africa".
 In 2015, Marianne Thamm of the Daily Maverick described Allan as having been "the most influential writer and columnist in the country."

-She later became the subject of press interest over the nature of her relationship with an interview subject, Eugène Terre'Blanche.
-Allan strongly denied the affair allegations and took an injunction out against Terre'Blanche.
-Allan left South Africa when her apartment was bombed by the far right in 1989.
+Allan later became the subject of press interest over the nature of her relationship with an interview subject, Eugène Terre'Blanche.
+Allan denied allegations of an affair and took an injunction out against Terre'Blanche.
+Allan left South Africa when her apartment was bombed in 1989.
 Allan sued and won damages from two British publications that repeated the affair allegations.
 She filed a libel suit against Channel 4 over Nick Broomfield's documentary, The Leader, His Driver and the Driver's Wife.
 Broomfield denied raising affair allegations and a team of witnesses was flown in from South Africa to support both sides.
 Allan lost the suit, with the judge declining to state that anyone had lied in court.